xmos/sw_usb_audio/doc/sw_ep0.rst

  +-----------------+-----------------+-----------------------------------------+

 .. note::
-    The acknowledgement sent from Decouple to the Audio System is an "output underflow flag" if set to 1 the subsequent host to device sample transfer does not take place.
-This allows the Audio subsystem to implement a suitable underflow behaviour based on the current audio format.
+    The request and acknowledgement sent to/from Decouple to the Audio System is an "output underflow" sample value.
+If in PCM mode it will be 0, in DSD mode it will be DSD silence.
+    This allows the buffering system to output a suitable underflow value without knowing the format of the stream (this is especially advantageous in the DSD over PCM (DoP) case)

 Asynchronous Feedback
 +++++++++++++++++++++